Nele-Liis Vaiksoo

-Nele-Liis Vaiksoo (born 16 March 1984 in Tallinn) is an Estonian singer and actress, known for her work in musical theatre.
+Nele-Liis Vaiksoo (born 16 March 1984) is an Estonian singer and actress, known for her work in musical theatre.

 Biography

-Nele-Liis Vaiksoo was born to parents involved in the arts and grew up in Tallinn.
+Nele-Liis Vaiksoo was born in Tallinn.

 In the 1990s, she toured Europe with the Eesti Televisioon (ETV) Concert Choir, having been a member since childhood.
 At the same time, she studied piano at a local music school.
 In 2000, she placed fourth in the nationwide children’s song contest organized by ETV.
 Vaiksoo made her musical theatre debut in the 1998 Estonian production of The King and I.

 On 7 November 2023, she was announced as one of the finalists of Eesti Laul 2024, the Estonian selection for the Eurovision Song Contest 2024, with the song "Käte ümber jää".
 Prior to this, she had participated in the Estonian pre-selection for Eurovision either as a backing singer, or member of multiple performing acts.
 Her entry was placed 3rd in the final round of the voting.